FOOTBALL Sponsor of the World Cup since 1986, the beer of the Anheuser-Busch InBev group will not be distributed near the World Cup stadiums in Qatar

 The “Bud Zero” still in the game

-The victories were due as much to FIFA’s support as to the economic interests of the host countries, which did not necessarily view the spin-offs with a negative eye. to official sponsors.
+The victories were as much due to the support of FIFA as to the economic interests of the host countries, which did not necessarily view the fallout linked to official sponsors.
 An insufficient weapon in the face of the cultural weight of Qatar and the demands of the Al-Thani family, a priori determined to enjoy his World Cup by ignoring the rules of the Old World.
 As for the unwavering support of the highest authority in football, it seems to have tipped over. to Doha, where Gianni Infantino has taken up residence.

 FIFA has justified the last minute change by a will to “ensure that stadiums and their surroundings will provide an enjoyable, respectable and enjoyable experience for everyone; all fans, while confirming that the sale of “Bud Zero” (without alcohol) would not be affected by this decision.
 It further clarifies that the sale of beer will be possible in the FIFA Fan festival area.